sttp/Specification/Sections/APIReference.md

 ## Appendix B - STTP API Reference

 The STTP API describes a set of properties and methods for accessing an STTP server.
-Elements marked with the tag [Required] are required to be provided by all STTP server implementations.
+Elements marked with the tag [Required] are required to be provided by all STTP server implementations.  sstapels testing git

 :question: @StevenChisholm - please validate the accuracy / implementability of the following as compared to `TestImplementation`...